gevuong/aA-Games/go.md

             },
         }

-        // Use `&` operator to turn &jim into a memory address, or pointer, and assign it to jimPointer, the variable, jim, is located, and store in jimPointer.
-As a result, jimPointer is pointing to the memory address that the jim struct is located, not the value, jim.
-In short, jimPointer is pointing to a type person, or *person. jimPointer := &jim
+        // Use `&` operator to turn &jim into a memory address, or pointer, and assign it to jimPointer.
+As a result, jimPointer contains the memory address where `jim struct` is located, not the value, jim.
+In short, jimPointer is pointing to a type person, or *person.

+        jimPointer := &jim
         // fmt.Println(jimPointer)

         jimPointer.updateName("jimmy")
         jim.print()
     }

     // pointerToPerson is the memory address that "jim" is located at.
-This gives direct access to the value that is stored in that memory address, which is jim struct. func (pointerToPerson *person) updateName(newFirstName string) {
+This gives direct access to the value that is stored in that memory address, which is `jim struct`.

+    func (pointerToPerson *person) updateName(newFirstName string) {
         (*pointerToPerson).firstName = newFirstName
     }